Rusketh/PowerDeploy/README.md

 The package.json file should contain a JSON object with the following properties:

     {
-        "Template": "template-name", // Optional.
-The name of a template to build the package from.
+        "Template": "template-name",
-        "Name": "Example Package", // Required.
-The name of the package.
+        "Name": "Example Package",
-        "Version": "1.0", // Optional.
-The version of the package.
+        "Version": "1.0",
-        "Filter": {...}, // Optional.
-A set of filters to determine which machines are targeted.
-        "Install": [...], // Optional.
-A set of commands to run during installation.
-        "Uninstall": [...], // Optional.
-A set of commands to run during uninstallation.
-        "AllowInstall": true, // Optional.
-Allows users to install the package from the user interface.
-        "AllowUninstall": true, // Optional.
-Allows users to uninstall the package from the user interface.
-        "Validator": [...] // Optional.
-A set of instructions to check if a program is installed correctly.
+        "Filter": [...],
+        "Install": [...],
+        "Uninstall": [...],
+        "AllowInstall": true,
+        "AllowUninstall": true,
+        "Validator": [...]
     }

-`Template`: The name of a template to build the package from.
+ - `Template`: The name of a template to build the package from.
 This is an optional field.
-`Name`: The name of the package.
+ - `Name`: The name of the package.
 This is a required field.
-`Version`: The version of the package.
+ - `Version`: The version of the package.
 This is an optional field.
-`Filter`: A set of filters to determine which machines are targeted.
+ - `Filter`: A set of filters to determine which machines are targeted.
 This is an optional field.
-`Install`: A set of commands to run during installation.
+ - `Install`: A set of commands to run during installation.
 This is an optional field.
-`Uninstall`: A set of commands to run during uninstallation.
+ - `Uninstall`: A set of commands to run during uninstallation.
 This is an optional field.
-`AllowInstall`: Allows users to install the package from the user interface.
+ - `AllowInstall`: Allows users to install the package from the user interface.
 This is an optional field.
-`AllowUninstall`: Allows users to uninstall the package from the user interface.
+ - `AllowUninstall`: Allows users to uninstall the package from the user interface.
 This is an optional field.
-`Validator`: A set of instructions to check if a program is installed correctly.
+ - `Validator`: A set of instructions to check if a program is installed correctly.
 This is an optional field.

 Once you have created a package folder with a `package.json` file and your installation files, you can use Power Deploy to install or uninstall the package.

 #### **Install & Uninstall Commands**
 To write install and uninstall commands for Power Deploy, you can use a variety of command types  The available command types are:

-`CMD`: Executes a command using the cmd.exe command-line interpreter.
+ - `CMD`: Executes a command using the cmd.exe command-line interpreter.
-`BAT`: Executes a batch file using the cmd.exe command-line interpreter.
+ - `BAT`: Executes a batch file using the cmd.exe command-line interpreter.
-`PowerShell`: Executes a PowerShell command or script.
+ - `PowerShell`: Executes a PowerShell command or script.
-`Script`: Executes a PowerShell script file.
+ - `Script`: Executes a PowerShell script file.
+ -
 To use a command type, prefix the command with the type followed by a colon.
 For example, to execute a CMD command, you would use `CMD`:command-text, and to execute a PowerShell command, you would use PowerShell:command-text.

 Here is an example of how you might use these command types in a package.json file: